Data Processing Agreement

 • A process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing

-The Processors shall assist the Controller by appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the controller’s obligation to respond to requests for exercising the data subject’s rights.
+The Processors shall assist the Controller by appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the controller's obligation to respond to requests for exercising the data subject's rights.
+The Processor shall assist the Controller in ensuring compliance with applicable law, including:

 • Implementing technical and organisational measures as stated above